SrinivasaDK/PySparkInAction/README.md

 # PySparkInAction

-This is the companion repository for the _PySpark In Action_ book (Manning, estimated publishing date: end of 2020.)
+This is the companion repository for the _PySpark In Action_ book (Manning, estimated publishing date: early 2021.)
 It contains the source code and data (or data download scripts if pertinent).

-Right now, Chapter 2 to 4 are available (Chapter 6 has no external source code at the moment).
+Right now, Chapter 2 to 7 are available (Chapter 6 and 8 have no external source code at the moment).

-I plan to add exercise solutions as I go along.
-Stay tuned!

 ## Mistakes or omissions